ns0714/TwitterClient/README.md

 - [x] Advanced: User can tap a tweet to display a "detailed" view of that tweet
 - [x] Advanced: User can select "reply" from detail view to respond to a tweet.
 - [x] Advanced: Improve the user interface and theme the app to feel "twitter branded"
+- [x] Advanced: User can open the twitter app offline and see last loaded tweets
+  * Tweets are persisted into sqlite and can be displayed from the local DB
 - [x] Bonus: User can see embedded image media within the tweet detail view
 - [x] Bonus: Compose activity is replaced with a modal overlay